What are “Back Taxes”?

 Municipality, typically charge interest and penalties on the amount owed, increasing the

-• Liens and Levies: If back taxes remain unpaid, the tax authority may place a lien on a
+total debt over time. - Liens and Levies: If back taxes remain unpaid, the tax authority may place a lien on a

 taxpayer’s assets or levy their property, including bank accounts and wages.